This article has links to products and services we love, which we may make commission from.

 The Roger Williams Park Botanical Center (Pine Hill Ave) is New England’s largest glasshouse display garden.

-There are four year-round greenhouses that have a warm, temperature control climate in the winter so you can enjoy the outdoors…indoors!
+There are four year-round greenhouses that have a warm, temperature-controlled climate in the winter so you can enjoy the outdoors…indoors!

 The park itself, which surrounds the botanical center, is a great place for more Rhode Island winter activities.